DanielNautre/idle-rpg/README.md

 It is the only class who can use bows and crossbows which may provide a bonus to evasion it has an armor effectiveness of 70%

+### Death

+Your Hero is not immortal, and he might fight an ennemy that is too strong for him.
+In which case, you have two options:

+* Reload the latest save: with some luck, your Hero might survive this time
+* Start a new character

 Debuffs